yorknouse/website/Readme.md

 You need to setup the CORS on the bucket to allow uploads

+First download and authenticate the AWS Cli (using your Backblaze credentials), then download the cors.json file from this repo and run:

 `aws s3api put-bucket-cors --bucket=nousePublicBackendUploads --endpoint-url=https://s3.eu-central-003.backblazeb2.com  --cors-configuration=file://cors.json`

 # Database